 All organs and systems are influenced by their action.

-Thyroid hormones are potent regulators of human metabolism and thermogenesis .
+Thyroid hormones are potent regulators of human metabolism and thermogenesis (body heat production) .

 Hypothyroid people struggle with their weight and body composition.

-Thyroid hormones regulate metabolism, primarily through their action on the brain, white fat tissue, brown fat tissue, skeletal muscle, liver, and pancreas.
+Thyroid hormones regulate metabolism, primarily through their action on the brain, white fat tissue, brown fat tissue, skeletal muscles, liver, and pancreas.

 They enter the cell nucleus and regulate gene expression.